 For a more independent online version of the game, you can also play it here:

 Every Latin course tends to have a good section on Pompeii and the eruption, but if you are looking for something beyond your own curriculum, here are some of my favourite resources to go with the game:

 The section Avunculus Meus from the Cambridge Latin Antology has a more accessible Latin version of the letters for intermediate learners aimed at GCSE Level.
 You can explore both "A Day in the Life of Pliny the Elder" and "The Death of Pliny the Elder" on the CSCP Cambridge Latin Anthology website, and also use the online suggestions for related weblinks.

 At this point, I guess you are quite ready to have a go.
-Here is the Latin version of the game for you to download - I have also included the English one below, in case you need some help with the instructions: just scroll a bit further down.
+Here is the Latin version of the game for you to download - I have also included the English one below in case you need help with the instructions: just scroll a bit further down.